pepkit/peppy/doc/source/advanced.rst

 Using cluster resource managers
 ****************************************

-.. warning:: This is still in progress

-Looper uses a template-based system for building scripts.
-By default, looper will just build a shell script and run them serially.
-Compute settings can be changed using an environment script, which you point to with a shell environment variable called ``LOOPERENV``.

-Complete instructions for configuring your compute environment are availble in the looperenv repository at https://github.com/epigen/looperenv.

-For each iteration, ``looper`` will create one or more submission scripts for that sample.
+For each sample, ``looper`` will create one or more submission scripts for that sample.
 The ``compute`` settings specify how these scripts will be both produced and run.
-This makes it very portable and easy to change cluster management systems, or to just use a local compute power like a laptop or standalone server, by just changing the two variables in the ``compute`` section.

-Example:
+This makes it very portable and easy to change cluster management systems by just changing a few variables in a configuration file.
+By default, looper builds a shell script for each sample and runs them serially: the shell will block until the each run is finished and control is returned to ``looper`` for the next iteration.
+Compute settings can be changed using an environment configuration file called ``looperenv``.
+Several common engines (SLURM and SGE) come by default, but the system gives you complete flexibility, so you can easily configure looper to work with your resource manager.

+For complete instructions on configuring your compute environment, see the looperenv repository at https://github.com/epigen/looperenv.
+Here's a brief overview.
+Here's an example `looperenv` file:

 .. code-block:: yaml